-- A. Health personnel are available in the nurses' office each day during school hours.
+- A. Health personnel are available in the nurses' office each school day from 7:30 a.m. to 2:30 p.m.
 A student who becomes ill in school should get a pass from a teacher and report to the health office. - B. Students are not to leave the building without permission of health or office personnel. - C. In case of severe illness at school, parents or guardians are notified and requested to come to the school to take the student home.
 (Students are not to call home and request that their parent pick them up from school without the approval of the office and/or nurse). - D. Health personnel do not provide diagnosis. - E. When students need to take prescription medication during school hours, the medication must be given to the health personnel in the nurse's office with completion of appropriate medical forms, which are located in the nurse's office. - F. A vision-screening test is administered to students during the school year.
 Parents will be notified in cases where a more thorough eye examination seems necessary. - G. A hearing-screening test is administered to all students in grades Kindergarten, 1, 2, 3, 5 and Special Education.
 Again, parents are notified when a more thorough examination seems necessary. - H. A dental check is made of all students in grades two, three and seven.
 The report by the dentist is sent to all parents. - I. If a student's religion prohibits a physical examination, a card must be filed at the school.
-The individual shall not then participate in voluntary or informal activities which require physical examinations, such as athletics. - J. In addition, all immunizations must be kept up to date. - Prescription medication should be kept at the nurse's office, unless approved by administration or school nurse(s).
+The individual shall not then participate in voluntary or informal activities which require physical examinations, such as athletics. - J. In addition, all immunizations must be kept up to date.